MTG/dunya/frontend/README.md

 - `AUTOCOMPLETE_URL`

 `SELF_EXPLANATORY_CATEGORY_ITEMS` might as well be extended in order to include new response keys that don't need an explanation on the search bar.
 In the same way, you might need to add new items to the list `ID_KEYS`.

+### Singular/Plural rules
+Edit the file `utils/pluralRules.js` to add new rules for singular and plural.
+Since the server mostly returns keys in the plural form, you should only need to add rules for singular forms.

 ## License
 MIT